RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-03-04-how-we-test-our-roles.markdown

   name: kvm
 ```
 ### Execute your first Molecule test
-Lets execute a full test using **KVM** as the target platform, I know we have not created any Ansible code yet so all test should pass with green color.
+Lets execute a full test using **KVM** as the target platform, I know we have not created any Ansible code yet, so all test should pass with green color.
 ```
 source ~/molecule_ansible27/bin/activate
 cd ansible-role-apache